isomerpages/sndgo-corp/_about-smart-nation/a-secure-smart-nation/governments-personal-data-protection-initiatives.md

 ## Annual Updates on Government’s Personal Data Protection Initiatives

-Starting from 2020, the Government will publish annual updates to highlight efforts and initiatives taken to strengthen the public sector data security regime and safeguard data.
-The report will also provide an overview of the effectiveness of the efforts and initiatives, and lessons learnt from data incidents.
-Moving forward, the Government will continually and proactively enhance its initiatives to ensure the resiliency of its data security regime to respond and address emerging threats and risks.
+The Government publishes annual updates to highlight efforts and initiatives taken to strengthen the public sector data security regime and safeguard data.
+The reports also provide an overview of the effectiveness of the efforts and initiatives, and lessons learnt from data incidents.
+The Government will continually and proactively enhance its initiatives to ensure the resiliency of its data security regime to respond and address emerging threats and risks.

+*Find a copy of the annual updates below.*

+**2021: Second Update on the Government's Personal Data Protection Efforts 2021 – Summary (PDF - 932KB)**

+**2021: Second Update on the Government's Personal Data Protection Efforts 2021 (PDF - 269KB)**

-**Annual Update on the Government's Personal Data Protection Efforts 2020 - Summary (205KB)**
+**2020: First Update on the Government's Personal Data Protection Efforts - Summary (PDF - 205KB)**
 <div style="width:50%">
  <a href="/files/publications/annual-update-on-govt-personal-data-protection-efforts-Nov2020-summary.pdf" target="_blank"><img src="/images/abt-smart-nation/psdsrc-annual-update-2020-summary.jpeg"></a>
 </div>

-**Annual Update on the Government's Personal Data Protection Efforts 2020 (2.2MB)**
+**2020: First Update on the Government's Personal Data Protection Efforts (PDF - 2.2MB)**
 <div style="width:50%">
  <a href="/files/publications/annual-update-on-govt-personal-data-protection-efforts-2020.pdf" target="_blank"><img src="/images/abt-smart-nation/psdsrc-annual-update-2020_report.jpeg"></a>
 </div>